Mephi78/obsidian-help-de/de/Obsidian Sync/Local and remote vaults.md

 ## Obsidian Sync

-Obsidian Sync allows you to create a remote vault that serves as centralized storage through its [[Introduction to Obsidian Sync|Obsidian Sync]] service.
+Obsidian Sync allows you to create a remote vault that serves as centralized storage through its [[Obsidian Sync/Einführung|Obsidian Sync]] service.
 This allows you to choose almost any folder on any of your devices to store your files - whether on an external hard drive, in `C:\`, or in App storage on Android.

 However, we do have a list of recommended locations for your local vault if you also use [[#File-based sync services]] on the same device - mainly, anywhere that is not in a [[Switch to Obsidian Sync#Move your vault out of your third-party syncing service or cloud storage|third-party syncing service]].